hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_to_sawtooth.rst

 .. caution::

-  Genesis block and validator startup are handled for you if you're using the Docker workflow.
+  Genesis block, validator and rest_api startup are handled for you if you're using the Docker workflow.
 You can skip to `Multi-language support for transaction processors`_ if you'd like, or keep reading to better understand the startup process.

 Create Genesis Block
 --------------------